-Re-downloads refer to the act of downloading an app again after it has been previously downloaded and installed on a device.
-This can happen for various reasons such as switching devices, restoring a device, or simply uninstalling an app and then reinstalling it later.
+Re-downloads counts when a user install an app, uinstall it, and again install again on a device by clicking on an advertisement in the App Store or another various reasons such as switching devices, restoring a device, or simply uninstalling an app.
 Re-downloads are an important aspect to consider for app developers and marketers, as they can have a significant impact on the app’s performance and success.

 Reasons for Re-downloads

 Re-downloads can happen for a variety of reasons, including:

 - Device Upgrades: Users may need to re-download apps after upgrading their device or getting a new one.

 - Lost or Stolen Devices: Users who lose or have their devices stolen may need to re-download apps on their new devices.

 - App Updates: App updates can sometimes cause issues, and re-downloading the app can be a solution.

 - Uninstalling an app: Users may uninstall an app, but later decide to reinstall it again.

 Re-downloads have a significant impact on the marketing of an app, especially in terms of metrics like retention rate, engagement, and user acquisition.
 Here are some key points to consider:

 - Retention Rate: Re-downloads can impact an app’s retention rate, which is the percentage of users who return to the app after downloading it.
 If a user re-downloads an app, it counts as a new download, which can artificially inflate the retention rate.